econoalchemist/Foundation-Passport/07 Testing Backups.md

   <img width="450" src="assets/passport85.jpg">
 </p>

 Once the Passport reboots itself, insert your microSD card with the encrypted backup file.
-Log back in and then from the main menu select `Restore Backup` then press <kbd>CONTINUE</kbd> to select the encrypted backup backup file from the microSD card.
+Log back in and then from the main menu select `Restore Backup` then press <kbd>CONTINUE</kbd> to select the encrypted backup file from the microSD card.
 You probably only have one file to choose from, so select that file.

 <p align="center">
   <img width="300" src="assets/passport86.jpg">